 Ogee Panel Raiser:

-2) A pre-assembled set tends to reduce the cost per bit, but you can end up paying for many near-duplicate profiles, and/or obscure profiles that you may never use.
-With any given multi-profile set, take a good look at how many unique profiles there are…and more importantly, how many profiles are included that you’re interested in.
-It’s also possible to end up with dozens of low quality bits with a total cash outlay that exceeds the cost of a few well chosen bits.
-Be sure to carefully evaluate the quality and usefulness of the bits before you make the decision to purchase a set.
+2) A pre-assembled set tends to reduce the cost per bit, but you can end up paying for many near-duplicate profiles, and/or obscure profiles that you may never use if you buy a large set.
+With any given multi-profile set, take a good look at how many unique profiles there really are…and more importantly, how many of those profiles you’re actually interested in.
+With a large set (>30 bits), it’s possible to end up with dozens of low quality bits with a total cash outlay that exceeds the cost of a few well chosen bits…the larger the set, the greater the risk of spending large sums on lesser quality bits.
+It can be very enticing to a newbie to buy a 50 piece set for $75, vs $10+ per bit individually or even $45 for a good 15 piece set.
+Really cheap bits tend to be false economy.
+Be sure to research and carefully evaluate the quality of the bits and usefulness of the profiles before making the decision to purchase any set.
 Note that not all manufacturers offer basic general purpose sets.

-“Good” – MLCS, Woodline, Wood River, Porter Cable, Grizzly (green), Stone Mountain, Hickory, and others represent a decent level of quality, often at good prices.
-They’re often not much more expensive than the run of the mill, lesser known, lower quality bits, and can give good service for beginners who may be tough on bits, low volume, and non-critical applications.
+A “subjective” general guide to brands (…my opinion) – “Good” – MLCS, Woodline, Wood River, Porter Cable, Grizzly (green), Stone Mountain, Hickory and others represent a decent level of quality, often at good prices.
+They’re often not much more expensive than the run of the mill, lesser known, lower quality bits, and can give good service for low volume and non-critical applications, and for beginners who may be tougher on bits.
 Cuts can be very good with these bits, but I wouldn’t expect them to perform as new for as long as more expensive bits.
 The carbide tends to be a bit softer, is sharpened to a lesser degree, bearings and steel may not be as high quality, and brazing and overall manufacturing techniques will be less robust than those of the top tier bits.
-Brands like Skil, Ryobi, Harbor Freight, Craftsman, and others could also arguably fit into this category, but my past experiences with other cutters from these brands has not been good…since there are several other well proven alternatives listed, I’d lean toward those.
-Some of the Craftsman cutters could be made by Freud, so if you spot one made in Italy, it could be a good bet at the right price….same is true of some Milwaukee bits.
+Brands like Skil, Ryobi, Harbor Freight, Craftsman, and others could also arguably fit into this category, but my past experiences with other cutters from these brands has not been favorable.
+Since there are several other well proven alternatives listed, I’d lean toward those.
+Some of the Craftsman cutters could be made by Freud, so if you spot one made in Italy, it could be a good bet at the right price….same is true of some Milwaukee bits (made by Freud).
 Good quality basic sets start in the range of $40.

-“Better” – Bosch, CMT, Katana, Price Cutter, Rockler, Amana A.G.E, and Lee Valley, amongst others, represent what I consider to be a step up from the average “good” bits listed above, but tend to perform and cost less than the top tier bits s shown below.
+“Better” – Bosch, CMT, Katana, Price Cutter, Rockler, Amana A.G.E, and Lee Valley, amongst others, represent what I consider to be a step up from the average “good” bits listed above, but tend to perform and cost less than the top tier bits shown below.
 It’s a good compromise if you want improved performance and longevity from your bits, or wince at the cost of the premium bits, and/or don’t require the very best available.
 Grizzly (purple) is another possible candidate for this category too, but I have limited experience with them, and other trusted sources have mentioned that the quality can be hit or miss…I’d be uncomfortable paying more than a bargain price for them.